MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 This section provides detailed descriptions of the new and updated features in SharePoint Server Subscription Edition.

-### ODIC authentication 1.0
+### OIDC authentication 1.0
-<a name="ODIC"> </a>
+<a name="OIDC"> </a>

 SharePoint Server Subscription Edition now supports OpenID Connect (OIDC) 1.0 authentication protocol.
 You can set up an OIDC enabled `SPTrustedIdentityTokenIssuer` that works with remote identity provider to enable OIDC authentication.
 Basic manual OIDC configuration through PowerShell is also enabled.
-It supports OIDC meta data discovery capability during configuration.
+It supports OIDC metadata discovery capability during configuration.
-By using the metadata endpoint provided from OIDC identity provider, some of the following configurations are retrieved:
+By using the metadata endpoint provided from OIDC identity provider, some of the following configurations can be retrieved:
  1. Certificate
  2. Issuer
  3. Authorization Endpoint